North Texas Chapter Partnership for Philanthropic Planning

 Gift Planning on the Run

 The North Texas Chapter and the Association of Fundraising Professionals, in collaboration with the Dallas Foundation, will offer “Gift Planning on the Run” in Fall 2014.
 GPOTR will be a 6-session course designed to provide information to assist nonprofit organizations and other philanthropic professionals in developing a gift planning effort.
 Veteran gift planning professionals will lead classes that have a donor-centric marketing approach.
 If you are interested, please contact Kent Weimer .

 Member Directory Available

 As a reminder, the chapter’s membership roster/directory is available to members on our website under the “Members Only” page.
 Please contact Teresa Moore for the password.

-Congratulations to Kent Weimer (Gift Planning Officer, Parkland Foundation) as the recipient of one of the North Texas Chapter’s scholarships for the Certificate Adviser on Philanthropy (CAP) course!
+Congratulations to Kent Weimer (Gift Planning Officer, Parkland Foundation) as the recipient of one of the North Texas Chapter’s scholarships for the Chartered Adviser in Philanthropy (CAP) course!

 Looking to get more involved?